Voice Demo Accessibility: Reaching Every B2B Buyer

-Voice-enabled demos make product experiences accessible to more buyers — including those with motor disabilities, visual impairments, or who simply prefer conversation over clicking.
+Voice-enabled demos make product experiences accessible to more buyers: those with motor disabilities, visual impairments, or who prefer talking to clicking.

 That is not a hypothetical.
 Scenarios like this play out constantly, and most SaaS companies have no idea they are losing these deals.